mechanik-daniel/fhir-package-installer/README.md

 /var/lib/.fhir/packages
 ```

-Note: In Windows, ProgramData is defined by the environment variable ProgramData.
-The package cache will use the location indicated by this environment variable.
+### Folder Structure

-The package cache root folder contains a folder per package where the folder name is the package name, a pound and the package version.
+The package cache root folder contains a folder per package where the folder name is the package name, a pound and the package version:

+- `package-cache-folder`
- `hl7.fhir.us.core#0.1.1`
+  - `hl7.fhir.us.core#0.1.1`
+  - `hl7.fhir.r4.core#4.0.1`
+  - `hl7.fhir.uv.sdc#3.0.0`

 ---

 ## Index Format: `.fpi.index.json`

-Each installed package is scanned for JSON files in the `package/` subdirectory (excluding `package.json` and any `.index.json` files).
+Each installed package is scanned for JSON files in the `package/` subdirectory (excluding `package.json` and any `[*].index.json` files).
 A generated index is written to:
 ```bash
 <packagePath>/package/.fpi.index.json
 ```